Yoga for Knee Pain Relief, Knee Joint Home Remedies

 The knee joint is a very important because it can support the body to stay upright without any use of supporting muscles, aids in lowering and raising the body, propels the body forward by enabling the movement of walking.
 It is also a efficient shock absorber, and facilitates the twisting of the leg along its vertical axis.

 Knee pain is the condition which emerges when the cartilage which provides the cushioning support between the upper and lower leg bones wear off causing the bare edges of these bones to rub against each other.
 The presence of knees provides us the freedom to sit, jump, run or squat as we wish.
 The hamstring muscles contract and pull on the tibia while we bend the knee joint for sitting down, whereas while getting up the quadriceps muscles pull the tibia straight in line with the femur.

 Yoga Benefits for Knee Arthritis

-Knees are that section of the body upon which any yoga technique lays the maximum demand; whether you are bending forward, backwards, twisting or stretching along the length of the spine a certain degree of the action of the knees are always involved.
+Knees are that section of the body upon which any yoga technique lays the maximum demand; whether you are bending forward, backwards, twisting or stretching along the length of the spine a certain degree of the action of the knees is always involved.

 Thus, one must perform yoga asanas with serious consideration to the alignment of the knees.
 Knee pain is the most common musculoskeletal discomfort experienced by millions across the globe today.
 The first thing that the yoga for knee pain does is it works on, and strengthens the larger muscles – hamstrings, and the quadriceps – so that these muscles take off a part of the load of supporting the body when steady or in movement from the knees.